Navigation

 Male infertility

-Male infertility is the term used to describe being unable to naturally get somebody pregnant.
+Male infertility is the term used to describe being unable to get pregnant naturally with a female partner, despite regular unprotected sexual intercourse.
 You’ll need investigations and treatment to increase your chance of having a baby.

 This information looks at infertility in men.
 We also have information on female infertility and infertility treatments.